ThinkPad X series: X200 and X200s

 The X200s features cooler components (made possible with the fan design modeled on owl-wings).
 However, both laptops did not have a touchpad (only the TrackPoint), no HDMI, DVI, or DisplayPort, and no built-in optical drive.
 The X200 series included tablet PC models, designated by the usage of the "t" suffix, primarily the X230t.

 X200 Tablet

+A Lenovo Thinkpad x200 tablet running LMDE 7.

 Lenovo released X200 tablet on 9 September 2008.
 Like other tablet-designated models this added a convertible screen assembly containing a touch digitizer with pen and buttons on the screen front for operating the device without access to keyboard and buttons in converted mode.